SPACE JUNK REENTRY

 Forecast of Reentry Location

-The map above shows the location of the possible reentry of the space object FLOCK 1B-1(40131U), predicted by modeling of orbital evolution until the fragment or satellite reaches then altitude of nominal burst.
+The map above shows the location of the possible reentry of the space object SL-4 R/B(29253U), predicted by modeling of orbital evolution until the fragment or satellite reaches then altitude of nominal burst.

-According to the forecast, the object's reentry will occur in 2014/Dec/30 at 14h59 UTC, above the coordinates shown on map.
+According to the forecast, the object's reentry will occur in 2015/Feb/24 at 22h18 UTC, above the coordinates shown on map.

 Important: in the case of satellite or fragment in uncontrolled reentry, the margin of error of this prediction is + / - 3 orbits.